bercribe/nixos/reference/install.md

 nixos-install --system <result>
 ```

 Copy over secrets if necessary.
+Don't forget to:
-Don't forget to add new hosts to super-fly sanoid/syncoid backup jobs and ssh servers and clients!
+- add new hosts to super-fly sanoid/syncoid backup jobs and ssh servers and clients
+- add any new healthchecks

-Also don't forget to enable secure boot and reboot automatically on power restore if desired.
+- enable secure boot
+- reboot automatically on power restored

 ## Troubleshooting